vectordotdev/vector/rfcs/2023-05-03-data-volume-metrics.md

 The additional tags being added to the metrics will increase the cardinality of those metrics if they are enabled.

+We will lose the ability to preregister the metrics since the tags will need to be dynamic.
+This will cause a noticable, but likely negligible performance loss.

 ## Prior Art